 This might seem like something too basic, but it’s something that should exist on your portfolio (if you want to be a good programmer, that is).
-A good link shortener does wonder in proving not your skills in Java, but your skills in understanding data structures and algorithms.
+A good link shortener does wonders in proving not your skills in Java, but your skills in understanding data structures and algorithms.

 Oh yes, there should be a proper error telling the user that the link entered isn’t a proper link.
 One improvement that can be done here is adding some sort of history for the application for storing previously shortened links, and for adding an option to add the shortened link to the clipboard directly.

 7) Chatting Application

-Wondering what a “chatting” application is doing on a list of projects about Java?
+Wondering what a “chatting” application is doing on a list of beginners' projects about Java?
 Turns out that Java has quite some intense support for network-based libraries too.
 However, instead of basic request-based communication, this application will need to communicate through sockets.